 Typically you’ll have the option of emailing, calling or writing.
-If you’re having trouble finding the details call the regular customer service number and explain you want to make a complaint, but in this situation you should also request details of their complaints procedure to make sure you follow it correctly and reduce the chance of a grievance being dismissed on a technicality.
+If you’re having trouble finding the details call the regular customer service number and explain you want to make a complaint.
+Also request details of their complaints procedure to make sure you follow it correctly and reduce the chance of a grievance being dismissed on a technicality.

 They should always attempt to resolve the complaint during initial contact.
-If calling you may be given various options for rectifying the situation right there on the phone.
+You may be given various options for rectifying the situation right there on the phone.

 If this does not result in a satisfactory outcome it might be time to take it up the chain.

-Should you feel your complaint hasn’t been taken seriously or resolved to your satisfaction you can request an escalation to a more senior level.
+If you feel the complaint hasn’t been taken seriously or satisfactorily resolved you can request an escalation to a more senior level.

-The complaints procedure should provide more detail, but typically it’s as straightforward as explaining that you're not happy with what you've been told so far, and asking for the complaint to be escalated.
-What happens at this stage will depend on the ISPs complaint handling guidelines but often it will be reviewed by a supervisor or manager in customer services who will decide whether it should be passed to a specific department or senior member of staff.
+The complaints procedure should provide more detail, but typically it’s as straightforward as explaining that you're not happy with what you've been told so far, and asking for the broadband complaint to be escalated.
+What happens at this stage will depend on the ISPs complaint handling guidelines.
+Often it will be reviewed by a supervisor or manager in customer services who will decide whether it should be passed to a specific department or senior member of staff.

 3. Accept the resolution or request a deadlock letter